kyma-project/community/docs/kyma-release-notes/2023-10-02-release-notes-2.19.md

 With Kyma 2.19, we have updated the Istio component to version 1.1.0.
 It contains the following changes:
  - [Istio updated to version 1.19.0](https://github.com/kyma-project/istio/pull/373)
  - [Enabled Horizontal Pod Autoscaling capability](https://github.com/kyma-project/istio/pull/371) for a smaller cluster installation
- - [Additional Kyma resources and configuration](https://github.com/kyma-project/istio/issues/334), such as Istio Grafane dashboards or PeerAuthentication configuring service-mesh traffic to only allow mTLS
+ - [Additional Kyma resources and configuration](https://github.com/kyma-project/istio/issues/334), such as Istio Grafana dashboards or PeerAuthentication configuring service-mesh traffic to only allow mTLS

 ## Security